 Since they are directly connected with your pump, they will turn on according to the pump’s timer.

 In the summertime, inground pools have little need for a pool cover.
 However, these pools require protection in the fall and winter when the leaves fall.

 Pool covers are available for all inground pool designs and are designed to keep debris out of the water when not in use.
-The act of covering your pool for the winter is known as “winterizing”.
+The act of covering your pool for the winter is part of a process known as “winterizing.”

 Other covers retract automatically.

 Proper maintenance of your inground pool year-round can do more than just extend your fun under the sun.
 It ensures that your pool stays in excellent condition and doesn’t require expensive repairs down the road.